abeersobhy/Smart-Control-and-Monitoring-System/README.md

-#  Smart Control and Monitoring System
+#  Smart Light Control and Monitoring System

 A smart system designed to **control and monitor room lighting** both manually and automatically.
 It uses an **IR sensor** for automatic light switching when entering or leaving the room,